SymbionicNigel/rpi_factory/readme.md

 ## Initial plans

-My first development initiative is to produce a POC which makes use of [pi-gen](https://github.com/RPi-Distro/pi-gen) to configure and automate the building of a [docker based OctoPrint](https://hub.docker.com/r/octoprint/octoprint) server image, preconfigured to run with as little interaction as possible after inserting the SD Card.
+My first development initiative is to produce a POC which makes use of [pi-gen](https://github.com/RPi-Distro/pi-gen) to configure and automate the building of a [docker based OctoPrint](https://hub.docker.com/r/octoprint/octoprint) server image with the [customizations recomended for Prusa printers](https://help.prusa3d.com/article/octoprint-configuration-and-install_2182), preconfigured to run with as little interaction as possible after inserting the SD Card.

 ## Future Goals